 Develop support documentation

 FSMS Documentation outlines your intention to operate in a systemic manner.
 It outlines why you are in business, what your intentions are, how you are applying the standard and how your business operates.
 This is incudes processes, procedures and other documented.
 Quite simply, it outlines what you do to complete a task.
 It describes who does what, in what order and to what standard.

 The key to implementation is communication and training.
 During the implementation phase everyone operates to the procedures and collects records that demonstrate you are doing what you say you are doing.

 You should arrange your initial assessment with your registrar.
-There will be two stage of audit.
-Stage -1 Adequacy audit and Stage – 2 Registration / Certification audit.
-At this point the registrar will review your FSMS and determine whether you should be recommended for registration..
+At this point the registrar will review your FSMS and determine whether you should be recommended for registration.

 Registration to ISO 22000 / FSSC 22000 takes place when an accredited 3rd party visits an organization, assesses the management system and issues a certificate to show that the organization abides by to the principles set out in ISO 22000 / FSSC 22000.

-Your Management Systems certificate is a sign of acceptability which saves you having to prove your quality standards to discriminating customers.
+Your Food Safety Management Systems certificate is a sign of acceptability which saves you having to prove your Food Safety standards to discriminating customers.
 ISO 22000 / FSSC 22000 speaks an international language.
 Once you are certified means, the certificate is valid for 3 years and it is subject to the completion of the annual surveillance audit

 Why do I need registration?